Streets and Squares

 Day of the City.
 July 2008

-the march of Brest orchestras give a start too the festivities.
+the march of orchestras gives a start to the festivities.

 The flag of Brest flies high.